General Good Practice in Online Teaching

 Online Office Hours

 It may also be helpful to think about the ways that you will hold virtual office hours.
-While any instant messaging function could be used, UGA also provides Collaborate Ultra for videoconferencing.
+While any instant messaging function could be used, UGA also provides Zoom for videoconferencing.
 Video conferencing is more engaging and takes less time than typing but can be less accessible than using text-based chat functions.
 Whatever set of tools you use, it is good practice to be sure that your students know when you expect to be available and unavailable online.
 If you do not log in on Saturdays, then tell your students that they will not get replies from you on Saturdays and please avoid making anything due at times you know you will not be online.

 Building Online Community